All you need to know about exploring the iconic city like you live there

 The animals have great habitats that peek around to some iconic city views.

 The most modern aerial tramway in the world - running every 7-15 minutes from 59th Street and Second Avenue in Manhattan to Tramway Plaza on Roosevelt Island.
 For the price of a subway ticket ($2.75 each way) you can take the tram to Roosevelt Island and enjoy some amazing views from the East Side of Manhattan.
-A 10-minute ride giving unobstructed views of the bridges and Manhattan skyline.
-No cars drive on Roosevelt Island, it’s a nice place to walk or take the tram back and enjoy the view again.
+A 4-minute ride giving unobstructed views of the bridges and Manhattan skyline.
+This island has been revitalized many times and right now it is packed with green spaces, and views.

 Remember when I said if you wanted a cheaper skyline view I'd get to it later?
 This is later!